• Home

 One day in Antibes, South of France

-One day in Antibes – the blockbuster Château Grimaldi
+One day in Antibes – The Blockbuster Château Grimaldi

 In the summer of 1946, artist Pablo Picasso was in a good mood.
 The war was over and he was in the south of France with his new lover Françoise Gilot, who was 40 years younger.

 Staying in Golfe-Juan, close to Antibes, through a chance meeting on the beach Picasso was offered space for a studio in the Musée Grimaldi.
-A Roman fort that was rebuilt in the 14thC, it was being used at the time as a provincial antiquities museum.
+A Roman fort that was rebuilt in the 14th century, it was being used at the time as a provincial antiquities museum.

 Although Picasso only used the Château Grimaldi for a couple of months he was prodigious, leaving 22 paintings and 43 drawings to be kept on display in the space.
 Picasso donated this work to the museum, stipulating it should remain there permanently.
-“Anyone who wants to see them will have to come to Antibes,” he declared.”

 One day in Antibes, Picasso, Chateau Grimaldi